 6.8.
 The Chairman and the Non-Executive Directors do not have service contracts, but are appointed under letters of appointment that provide for termination without notice or compensation.
 Appointments are for a fixed period of three years, unless the Chairman or the relevant Non-Executive Director is not re-elected by Ordinary Shareholders at the next annual general meeting at which he or she stands for re-election.
-The Chairman and the Non-Executive Directors receive fees, which include fees payable in relation to memberships of Board committees, as follows.
+The Chairman and the Non-Executive Directors receive fees, which include fees payable in relation to memberships of Board committees, as follows:

 Name Fee (£)

 D C Stewart 150,000

 S J Bridges 45,500

 The Hon C W Cayzer 39,900

-G B Davison 42,200
+G B Davison 47,300

-C H Gregson 49,900
+C L Fitzalan Howard 41,500

-S C R Jemmett-Page 43,800
+S C R Jemmett-Page 47,100

-6.9.
+- 1. The Hon C W Cayzer also receives an annual fee of £5,000 in respect of his services as a trustee of the Caledonia Pension Scheme. - 6.9.
 Neither the Chairman nor any Non-Executive Director, other than The Hon C W Cayzer, is eligible to participate in any incentive or pension arrangements.
 The Hon C W Cayzer receives a pension under the Caledonia Pension Scheme, a defined benefit scheme, which also provides for dependants' pensions.
-The Hon C W Cayzer also retains fees from a non-executive directorship of General Practice Investment Corporation Limited, a company in which Caledonia has an investment.